aharwood2/JBlockCreator/README.md

 # About #
-JBlock 2D is an open-source framework for custom pattern drafting and fit analysis.
+JBlockCreator is an open-source framework for custom pattern drafting and fit analysis.
 Framework is based on a high-level `Block` class which contains geometric elements necessary for recreating pattern drafting techniques digitally.
 Software also reads measurements from input files exported from body scanning cameras to facilitate custom fit.
 It is compatible with the SizeStream scanning system output format at present.
 A selection of existing drafting methods will be shipped with the source code, the framework allows the creation of